xamarin/WebSharp/docs/vsc/vsc-nodejs-scripting.md

-# Example Hello World
+# Example Scripting Nodejs from Electron CLR Application

-## Your First `Electron Dotnet` Application
+## ScriptingJS Application

-This document will take you through creating your first `Electron Dotnet` application for VS Code ("Hello World") and will explain the basic `Electron` integration points to add C# code and Plugins to your `Electron` application.
+This document will take you through creating an `Electron Dotnet` application for VS Code ("ScriptingJS") and will explain the basic `Nodejs` integration points from C# code to interact with `Nodejs` from your `Electron` application.

-In this walkthrough, you'll add a C# and a new Plugin to an Electron application which will display a simple "Hello" message from them both.
-Later in the walkthrough, you'll see how we can debug the different `Electron` processes, Main and Renderer.
+In this walkthrough, you'll begin with setting up a basic `Electron Dotnet` application that calls a C# routing from JavaScript code.
+The C# function that is generated from the template formats a string and returns that formatted string back to the calling javascript function to be written out to the console from JavaScript code.

+Once this is up and running we will begin modifying the application to script `NodeJs` functions directly from the C# application instead.

 ## Prerequisites
 You need [node.js](https://nodejs.org/en/) installed and available in your $PATH.